 By now, it is quite clear how large the attack surface resulting from the Log4Shell vulnerability is, and how easy it is to exploit the vulnerability itself.

-Now, the biggest challenges facing organizations with this vulnerability are:
+The biggest challenges facing organizations with this vulnerability are:

 1. The large number of vendor products affected

 The list of affected vendors is growing daily, and not all vendors may have patches or mitigation steps available.
 Continuously keeping track of affected vendors, whether affected software is in your environment, and scheduling workarounds or patching, is a daunting task.
+You can find the affected software list here.

 2. The abundance of Java applications

 If organizations are using custom applications written in Java, either developed internally or via external vendors, these applications need to be patched and re-deployed.
+But just because these create difficulty, that doesn’t mean you can’t maintain your security posture.

 The Rapid Evolution of the Log4Shell Vulnerability